Bakribrahim208/Color_Note_APP/README.md

  Key features:
 -----------
 * Show notes as notification
 * Make alert with sound and LED and Vibration when remider fire
-* Make checklist  notes for shopping and to do list in easy way ;
+* Make checklist  notes for shopping and to do list in easy way .
-* Set reminder to your notes, no longer missing you important things;
+* Set reminder to your notes, no longer missing you important things.
 * Auto-saved.
 You don’t have to do anything to save them.
-* Share your notes via e-mail, SMS, and etc.;
+* Share your notes via e-mail, SMS, and etc.
-*Multi them
+* Multi them (White , Dark them) .

 Screenshots
 -----------